 Lake Atitlán is a beautiful destination near Antigua that could be done as a day trip, but given that it takes around 2 hours and change each way and that the best things to do there are scattered around, I would save this for a 2 or 3-day trip.

-If you still want to give it a try, plan ahead what you want to do (check out my travel guide to Atitlán) as some activities require that you hire a guide in advance or start early in the day.
+If you want to do specific things, plan ahead what you want to do (check out my travel guide to Atitlán) as some activities require that you hire a guide in advance or start early in the day.

 You can do hiking (most hikes require a guide, but not all), kayaking, and paragliding.
 You can also take the ferry to visit the little towns around the lake and check out the work of local artisans, take a birding tour, or relax with the majestic view of the volcanoes surrounding the lake.